8.7

 Houzz Pro - Best for Renovations and Remodels

-The feature we are most impressed with is Houzz Pro’s 3D visualization tool, which allows contractors to scan a room with any mobile device, creating an accurate floor plan and 3D model of the homeowner’s space.
-Once the scan is complete, contractors can collaborate with clients to add cabinets, windows, fixtures, and even furniture, visually showcasing the finished project.
+Houzz Pro equips contractors with tools to source new clients and deliver impressive models of their remodeled spaces.
+The 3D visualization tool lets you scan a room with any mobile device, creating an accurate floor plan and 3D model.
+Once the scan is complete, you can work with clients to add cabinets, windows, fixtures, and even furniture, visually showcasing the finished project.
 Entire walls can be moved or kitchen islands added, enabling homeowners to explore all their renovation options.

 Create a 3d floor plan in Houzz Pro